actblue/actblue_wordpress_plugin/actblue-contributions/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Easily embed your ActBlue contribution forms on any WordPress page
+Easily embed your ActBlue contribution forms on any WordPress page.
+Designed and built by Upstatement.

 == Description ==